PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

     m_db->WriteOrdinalRanges(tx->GetHash(), vout_index, entry);
 }

-// The skim ranges function returns a pair of satoshi range vectors, the first is the ranged that have been skimmed.
+// The skim ranges function returns a pair of satoshi range vectors, the first is the ranges that have been skimmed.
 The second is the remaining pool. :)

 ```